 AWS-native by default, bring-your-cloud on request.
 Where a team has standardized on the Lakehouse we run on Databricks with Unity Catalog and Delta.
 The tooling serves the outcome, not the other way around.

-A hire owns one seat; a fixed-fee engagement delivers a foundation — pipelines, quality contracts, governance, and a runbook — built by a senior bench and handed back so your team can run it without depending on us.
+A hire owns one seat; a fixed-fee engagement delivers a foundation — pipelines, quality contracts, governance, and a runbook — built by a focused delivery team and handed back so your team can run it without depending on us.

 Yes.
 Migrations ship with a reversibility plan and a decision log, moved in stages rather than a big-bang cutover, so you can see why every call was made and roll back if needed.